Illimoko Well Rehab – South Sudan

 Illimoko Village, Yei River Region, South Sudan – located one mile off of Kaya Road.

 Illimoko is a small village, a conglomeration of 48 households and approximately 250 residents and counting.
-With an uneasy economy struggling from increased irregularity created by South Sudan’s current civil war, the amount of residents in Illimoko fluctuate daily as many families are forced to move around in search of work.
+With an uneasy economy struggling from increased irregularity created by South Sudan’s current civil war, the number of residents in Illimoko fluctuate daily as many families are forced to move around in search of work.
 The main source of Illimoko’s income is made from small-scale farming, supported by the temporary workers that wander in and out of the community.

 The village is right off the main road, on the way from Yei Town headed towards Koboko.
 Since the borehole was drilled in 2013, the neighboring church has been responsible for monitoring the water usage.

-The recent outbreak between government forces has increased the distress on local communities, such as Illimoko.
+The recent outbreak between government forces has increased the distress in local communities, such as Illimoko.
 Being a part of Yei River County is an extensive concern for locals.
 A central and exponentially diverse community of South Sudan, this major hub is a central location for trade from Uganda and Congo.
-The basic availability of clean water provides a much-needed relief to the stress and struggle this village has been through.
+The basic availability of clean water provides much-needed relief to the stress and struggle this village has been through.